EricaLinaG/Emacsn/README.md

 ```

 The extra profiles can be installed like so.
 You may install them
 as you go.
-Emacsn modifies your __~/.emacs-profiles.el__
+Emacsn modifies  __.emacs-profiles.el__
 as you add new profile installs.
+Your profiles in ~/.emacs-profiles is
+a link to the one here.

 ```shell
     make doom